yeokm1/pcb-name-card/README.md

 # pcb-name-card

-My name/business card that is on a Printed Circuit Board (PCB).
+My name or business card that is on a Printed Circuit Board (PCB).
 Comes with an white LED, UV LED and a ruler.
 Not forgetting a QR code containing my contact details in [Vcard](https://en.wikipedia.org/wiki/VCard) format.

 ![Screen](images/pcb-name-card-main-resized.jpg)
 My latest fabricated Revision 6.